Dalton State College

-Dalton State College (DSC or Dalton State) is a public college in Dalton, Georgia.
+Dalton State College (DSC or Dalton State) is a public college in Dalton, Georgia, United States.
 It is part of the University System of Georgia.
 Founded in 1963 as a junior college, the college became a four-year institution in 1998.
 Dalton State is accredited by the Southern Association of Colleges and Schools (SACS).

 History

 The college was founded as Dalton Junior College in July 1963 and opened in September 1967.
 It offered programs designed to provide the first two years of college work for students preparing to transfer to four-year degree-granting institutions.
 The addition of a technical division in 1976 also enabled the school to serve students wishing to develop work skills at the certificate or associate degree level.
 In 1987, the Board of Regents of the University System of Georgia removed the word "Junior" from the college's name and it became Dalton College.

 In 1998, the University System of Georgia upgraded Dalton College to four-year status under a new name, Dalton State College, and authorized it to offer bachelor's degrees.
 The first bachelor's programs began that year, in business and technology.

 In 2009, Dalton State opened an extended campus in Ellijay called the Dalton State Gilmer County Center.
 More than 200 students enrolled for the spring semester.
 Dalton State also opened its first on-campus residential housing, Dalton State at Wood Valley.

 Today, Dalton State College offers baccalaureate degrees in accounting, biology, chemistry, communication, criminal justice, early childhood education, English, history, interdisciplinary studies, management, management information systems, marketing systems, mathematics, operations management, psychology, social work, and technology management.
 The college also offers 22 associate degree and several certificate programs.